March Seaweed & Sea Cucumber Sales

 While there are numerous methods of growing seaweed, in Madagascar the Off-Bottom Method, where seaweed is grown on ropes just off the seabed, is the most common.
 Reef Doctor experimented with numerous growing techniques, and introduced the Long-Line Method to the farmers of the Bay of Ranobe.
 This system uses floating ropes placed in deeper water, and consequently has numerous benefits.
 Improved access to sunlight and nutrients allows for faster growth, alongside reduced competition with seagrass.
 Farmers have access to their farms at any time, and can work from their boats, avoiding exposure to the harsh elements.
 Additionally, the location of the farms is more flexible, avoiding any potential conflicts over access to the marine environment.
 This technique has proven to be so favourable that the Long-Line Method is spreading to other seaweed producing regions throughout the SouthWest Madagascar, as word travels.

-Despite it being close to midnight when low tide occurred and the weighing began, the atmosphere was lively and everyone was in high spirits while the processing took place.
+everyone was in high spirits while the processing took place.
 Weighing takes place as quickly as possible so that all the sea cucumbers can be processed before the tide starts to come in again.
 By 2:30am the processing was complete and everyone left the farms to return to the village for a few hours sleep before 6am when the final stages of the sale took place and the farmers were paid for their crop.

 Story by Cale Golding and Oriana Wouters (Aquaculture Team), and Ivana Rubino (RD Comms Officer)